-Caring for your injury: Week 2-6
+Caring for your injury: Week 3-12

-It is now two weeks since your injury and you can start to wean out of you boot.
-Stop using it around your own home first and continue wearing it for longer distances.
-You should aim to be fully weaned out of your boot by six weeks after injury at the latest.
+If you were provided with a boot, you should now try to stop using it.
+You can also remove any tape around your toes.
+Stop using the boot around your own home first; you may need it for longer distances to begin with.
+You should aim to be walking without your boot by six weeks after injury at the latest.